raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 The `if` statement is to make sure that if the laser collided with an asteroid (which will be tagged "asteroid"), then the two objects will be destroyed.

-Finally, you need to attach the "DestroyLaser" script to each new **instance** of the laser game object.
-You do this in the "CreateLasers" script, after instantiating the clone:
+Finally, you need to attach the 'DestroyLaser' script to each new **instance** of the laser game object.
+You do this in the 'CreateLasers' script, after instantiating the clone:

 ```csharp
 GameObject laserClone = Instantiate(laser, createPosition, transform.rotation);